Dana Beal: Arrest and conviction in Wisconsin (2011)

-Dana Beal was arrested on Jan.
+Beal was arrested on Jan.
 6, 2011 with 186 pounds of marijuana during a traffic stop in Barneveld, Wisconsin.
 He and driver Lance Ramer of Omaha, Nebraska, were held on $50,000 bond each in the Iowa County Jail in Dodgeville.
-Authorities won't release the police report because Federal officials say it might compromise a national drug investigation which runs "from California to New York, with multiple locations."
+Authorities won't release the police report because federal officials say it might compromise a national drug investigation which runs "from California to New York, with multiple locations."

 On September 20, 2011, Dana Beal was sentenced to 2 1/2 years in prison.
 He was credited with 267 days already served for the time he was in jail.
 He was also sentenced to 2 1/2 years parole after getting out of prison.

 Heart attack and re-sentencing in Wisconsin (2011)

 On September 27, 2011, the day he was to be transferred to a state prison in Wisconsin, Beal suffered a heart attack.
 He had a double bypass operation a week later.
 Due to the health issues and costs Beal was released on bail while in the hospital.
 He was re-sentenced on December 29.
 His prison sentence was reduced by six months.

 Beal turned himself in to the Wisconsin prison system on February 15, 2012, to begin serving his sentence.
 One week later he had another, minor, heart attack.
 The next day a stent was placed in a coronary artery.